Condorr001/Assignment3_ARP/README.md

 + $min$ is the minimum threshold for $\rho(q)$; if it's lower, the function nullifies, so that situations in which an obstacle is spawned in the exact same position as the drone are correctly handled

 The primitives used by the drone are:
-- Kill(): used to send a signal to the WD to tell that it's alive
-- Sigaction(): used to initialize the signal handler to handle the signal sent by the WD
 - Select_wmask(): select() used to check the pipes with data and select one of them to read from.
 It additionally implements a temporary sigmask for SIGUSR1, so that the syscall can be executed without interrupts.
-Since the execution time of the select() is significantly lower than the WD period for sending signals, this mask should not affect the WD behaviour
 - Fopen(), Fclose(), Flock(): used to open, close and lock/unlock a file located in a specific path (in this case, the log file).
 Included in our self-defined `logging()` function, whose details can be found in the `utils.c` file
 - Write(), Read(): used to write to and read from the pipes
 - Close(): used to safely close the pipes before exiting the process